caenspa/py-caen-felib/examples/README.md

 # Examples
-This folder contains exampleS for the x27XX family.
+This folder contains examples for the x27XX family.
 Please select the demo corrisponding to the firmware used on the board.

 More examples can be found in the official packages of